GregorBV/GregorBV/README.md

-- 👋 Hi, I’m @GregorBV
+- 👋 Hi, I’m @GregorBV;
-- 👀 I’m interested in JS, Web Dev, QA.
+- 👀 I’m interested in JS, Web Dev, QA;
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript;
 - 💞️ I’m looking to collaborate on some interest project, internship other community.